-She carried Newfoundland military personnel eastwards across the Atlantic three times, all in the year 1916.
+The ship carried Newfoundland military personnel eastwards across the Atlantic three times, all in the year 1916.)

 Upon the arrival of Sicilian in British waters, the ship proceeded to the south-coast Royal Naval port of Devonport where the first contingent of the Newfoundland Regiment had landed with the (1st) Canadian Division in October of 1914.
-Having arrived in port during the last days of July, from there the reservists left for naval barracks, and Private Abbott and his comrades-in-arms now boarded a train for the journey north to Scotland and to the Regimental Depot.
+Having arrived in port during the last days of July, from there the reservists left for naval barracks, Private Boyd and his comrades-in-arms now boarded a train for the journey north to Scotland and to the Regimental Depot.

-(Preceding page: A no-longer bustling Devonport Harbour, today bereft of its former importance - photograph from 2012)
+(Right above: A no-longer bustling Devonport Harbour, today bereft of its former importance - photograph from 2012)